 Anyway, below you can see two types of Plant Therapy Frankincense.
 The first is pure frankincense oil.
 The roller bottle on the right already contains a carrier oil, so it’s ready to use.
 The pure frankincense will last longer.
 But the roller bottle is more convenient, especially if you plan to use it when you’re away from home.

 Wise Men Pain Cream

 Another option is to use a ready-made product that contains frankincense and myrrh and is specifically designed for pain.
-The The Wise Men Essential Oil Balm With Myrrh and Frankincense shown below is that contains contains these two resins, both brought to Baby Jesus by the Wise Men.
+The The Wise Men Essential Oil Balm With Myrrh and Frankincense contains contains these two resins, both brought to Baby Jesus by the Wise Men.
 Using two or more aromatics at once is a common practice.
 That’s because it’s believed that each aromatic enhances the other.

 For More Reading

 My journey to living relatively pain-free was a multi-year process of trial and error.
 I embarked upon a number of healing modalities.
 In the process, I learned a lot about my body.
 I also learned how to reduce chronic inflammation naturally, from the inside out.

 This involved getting rid of all sorts of toxins, including emotional ones.
 I also used homeopathic remedies, special herbal anti-inflammatory remedies and, last but not least, special essential oil blends designed for pain reduction.
 Everyone is different.
 We each have to find the special mix of healing methods that works for us.
 But I developed an online guideline of what worked for me, which, hopefully, can give you ideas on what might potentially help you.

 I compiled this into an easy-to-follow course, which includes articles and videos.
 Because money is tight, I priced it so that everyone can afford it.
 You can learn more about my course by clicking on the image below.